 Under HB 1246, beginning March 1, 2019, the Missouri Stop Human Trafficking poster shall be displayed in a conspicuous place in or near the bathrooms or near the entrance of each of the following establishments:

-- Hotels, motels, or other establishments that have been cited as a public nuisance for prostitution under Section 567.080 RSMo.
+- Hotels, motels, or other establishments that have been cited as a public nuisance for prostitution under section 567.080;

 - Businesses or establishments that offer massage or body work services for compensation by individuals who are not licensed under section 324.265;

 - Truck stops.
-For the purposes of this section, "truck stops" shall mean privately owned and operated facilities that provide food, fuel, shower or other sanitary facilities, and overnight parking.
+For the purposes of this section, "truck stops" shall mean privately owned and operated facilities that provide food, fuel, shower or other sanitary facilities, and lawful overnight parking; and

 Any owner or operator of an establishment required to post the human trafficking hotline notice under subsection 2 of this section who fails to comply with the requirement shall receive a written warning for the first violation and may be guilty of an infraction for any subsequent violation.

 To obtain a copy of the poster, the owners or operators of an establishment required to post the human trafficking hotline as noted above, may print the online poster from this website or request that the poster be mailed for the cost of printing and first class postage.